rich-iannone/splitr/README.md

 ## Example: HYSPLIT Dispersion Runs

-Before performing any dispersion model runs in SplitR, you need to initialize the working directory with a SETUP.CFG file:
+Before performing any dispersion model runs in **SplitR**, you need to initialize the working directory with a `SETUP.CFG` file:

 ```R
 hysplit_dispersion_config(path_wd = "C:\\hysplit4\\working\\")
 ```

-Presets for 'species', 'grids', and 'emissions' then need to be set.
+Presets for `species`, `grids`, and `emissions` then need to be set.
 All additions of presets are made with the use of the `dispersion_preset_add`.
 That function can be run interactively with `interactive = TRUE` and remembering to set the `type` argumemnt as either `type = "species"`, `type = "grids"`, or `type = "emissions"`.
 An example of an interactive session for creating a 'species' preset is given below (angled brackets represent user input).

 ```R
 dispersion_preset_add(type = "species", interactive = TRUE,